The Time for the Epoch of Indivisible Security Has Come

 The politicians they elect do.

-They appear not to understand they have entered the epochal change to indivisible security.
-They must either change, or get out of the way.
-Collective security is hard enough to achieve as it is.
+Collective security at any scale is hard enough to achieve as it is.
 Childish wreckers and destroyers have no place here.
 Peace needs mature politicians of intelligence, goodwill, integrity - and power.
 If the Europeans won't move with the times, so be it.
 Self interested sovereign countries of the global majority will make their own web of agreements, bilaterally, multilaterally, or both.

 Its mix and match time.